cathepsin/abProtBERT_SI_CODE/README.md

 ## dssp.py
 A script that will scan a .cif file and extract a sequence and its associated secondary structure.
-This was used over the entire (dssp database)[https://pdb-redo.eu/dssp].
+This was used over the entire [dssp database](https://pdb-redo.eu/dssp).
 It creates a file for each .cif file observed

 Run using `python3 dssp.py source_file destination_file`
 ## combine.py